 Cherry Kuchen Bars

-My mom and I made these cherry kuchen bars last week (yes, it was a joint effort!) after finding the recipe in an older holiday cookie magazine put out by Better Homes and Gardens last Christmas.
+My mom and I made these cherry kuchen bars last week (yes, it was a joint effort!) after finding the recipe in a holiday baking edition of Better Homes and Gardens.
+You may have seen this recipe referred to as cherry pie bars on other blogs or on Pinterest.
+Yep, it’s probably the same delicious recipe!

 When I think of cherries, I’m transported to my childhood.
 My grandpa was a huge fan of cherry pies, in fact, I’m pretty sure he almost always had a half-eaten cherry pie in his kitchen!